Show All Answers

 Inspection Services & Guidelines - FAQs

 "Drop-in” programs allow individuals the opportunity to participate in an activity for a day rather than commit to a full session or season.
-Examples of drop-in programs we have are sports (such as table tennis and basketball), music (such as ukulele and drumming), yoga and dance classes, gymnastics and martial arts.
+Examples of drop-in programs we have are sports (such as table tennis, basketball, volleyball, badminton, and pickle ball), music (such as ukulele and drumming), and chess club.
 “Drop-in” fees vary depending on the activity and are paid onsite, pre-registration is not needed.

 Environmental Services Department